hadley/adv-r/Rcpp.md

 If your packages uses the `Rcpp::export` attribute then one additional step in the package build process is requried.
 The `compileAttributes` function scans the source files within a package for export attributes and generates the code to export the functions as required.

 You should re-run `compileAttributes` whenever functions are added, removed, or have their signatures changed.
-Note that if you build your package using RStudio or `devtools` then this step occurs automatically.For more details see the [Writing a package that uses Rcpp vignette](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-package.pdf).

-If your packages uses the `Rcpp::export` attribute then one additional step in the package build process is requried.
-The `compileAttributes` function scans the source files within a package for export attributes and generates the code to export the functions as required.

-You should re-run `compileAttributes` whenever functions are added, removed, or have their signatures changed.
 Note that if you build your package using RStudio or `devtools` then this step occurs automatically.

 ## Learning more